 Telephones are a vital part of our company since our parents must always be able to reach us.
-As a Parkside Child Development Center employee, it is important that you always use care and courtesy in handling phone calls.
+As an Eastern Child Development Center employee, it is important that you always use care and courtesy in handling phone calls.
 Your personal telephone calls, except for emergency telephone calls, should be limited to your breaks and meal periods.
 We reserve the right to verify emergency phone calls.
 Friends and relatives should be asked NOT to call you during working hours.
 You may NOT make personal long distance phone calls.
-In addition, personal cell phones are to be turned in to the office upon arrival at work.
-Cell phones are not allowed in the classrooms at any time.
-You are here to interact with children, not to check Facebook or text with friends.
-If you are found on your phone during working hours, you will be subject to disciplinary action.
+In addition, personal cell phones are to be used for work purposes only during working hours.
+Work purposes include things such as using the Procare App, looking up ideas to improve your classroom, etc. You are here to interact with children, not to check Facebook or text with friends.
+If you are found using your phone for personal reasons during working hours, you will be subject to disciplinary action.
 First offense is a written warning, second offense is termination.